-Following is a list of some of the competitive scholarships awarded by Doyon Foundation.
-Competitive scholarships are awarded once per year, and awards are up to $11,000.
+Following is a list of some of the competitive awards offered by Doyon Foundation.
+Competitive awards are presented once per year, and awards are up to $11,000.
 Applications must be received by May 15; November 15 is the deadline for competitive recipients to reapply for spring semester funding.
 View our scholarship resource handbook for full details on scholarship eligibility and the application process.

-These competitive scholarships are made possible by the generosity of many individual and corporate donors.
+These competitive awards are made possible by the generosity of many individual and corporate donors.
 We invite you to view a list of current donors or get involved by making an online donation.

-Arctic Information Technology (AIT), a subsidiary of Doyon Government Group, established this competitive scholarship at Doyon Foundation in 2014.
-The AIT/designDATA competitive scholarship will be awarded to a Doyon, Limited shareholder or descendent, who is and undergraduate student majoring in information technology or business.
+Arctic Information Technology (AIT), a subsidiary of Doyon Government Group, established this competitive award at Doyon Foundation in 2014.
+The AIT/designDATA competitive award will be awarded to a Doyon, Limited shareholder or descendent, who is and undergraduate student majoring in information technology or business.

 Leona Sabin Veterinary Scholarship Fund